kserve/kserve/docs/predict-api/v2/required_api.md

 * “name” : The name of the model.
 * "versions" : The model versions that may be explicitly requested via the appropriate endpoint.
-Optional for servers that don’t support versions and for models that don’t have versions that can be explicitly requested.
+Optional for servers that don’t support versions.
+Optional for models that don’t all a version to be explicitly requested.
 * “platform” : The framework/backend for the model.
 See
   [Platforms](#platforms).